mmistakes/minimal-mistakes/_posts/2021-06-07-Introduction-to-Linux-Command-Line.md

   - commandline
 ---

-Whenever it comes to some serious stuff like using a cluster or open-source software like OpenFOAM people are faced with famous Linux commandline.
-It was scarry at the first sight but later on when you get used with him, he will be your best friend.
+Whenever it comes to some serious stuff like using a cluster or open-source software like OpenFOAM people are faced with the famous Linux command line.
+It was scary at the first sight but later on, when you get used to him, he will be your best friend.

-Here some basic commands that it as good start point
+Here some basic commands that it as a good start point

-When you open a terminal you might be only see a blinking cursor
+When you open a terminal you might only see a blinking cursor

 If you type pwd, this will give you your current working directory's absolute path